Kenneth Clarke: Lord Chancellor and Justice Secretary

 On 12 May 2010, Clarke's appointment as Secretary of State for Justice and Lord Chancellor was announced by Prime Minister David Cameron in the Coalition Government formed between the Conservative and Liberal Democrat parties.
 James Macintyre, political editor of Prospect, argued that in this ministerial role he had instigated a process of radical reform.

 In June 2010, Clarke signalled an end to short prison sentences after warning it was "virtually impossible" to rehabilitate any inmate in less than 12 months.
-In his first major speech after taking office, Clarke indicated a major shift in penal policy by saying prison was not effective in many cases.
-This could result in more offenders being handed community sentences.
-Clarke, who described the current prison population of 85,000 as "astonishing", received immediate criticism from some colleagues in a Party renowned for its tough stance on law and order.
+In his first major speech after taking office, he described the current prison population of 85,000 as "astonishing" and said that prison was not effective in many cases.
+He indicated a major shift in penal policy that could result in more offenders being handed community sentences, and received immediate criticism from some colleagues in a party renowned for its tough stance on law and order.
 He signalled that fathers who fail to pay child maintenance, disqualified drivers and criminals fighting asylum refusals could be among the first to benefit and should not be sent to prison.

 Clarke announced in February 2011 that the Government intended to scrutinise the relationship between the European Court of Human Rights and national parliaments.

-In May 2011, controversy related to Clarke's reported views on sentencing for those convicted of rape resurfaced after an interview on the radio station BBC Radio 5 Live, where he discussed a proposal to increase the reduction of sentences for criminals, including rapists, who pleaded guilty pre-trial, from a third to a half.
+In May 2011, controversy related to Clarke's reported views on sentencing for those convicted of rape resurfaced after an interview on the radio station BBC Radio 5 Live, in which he discussed a proposal to increase the reduction of sentences for those criminals (including rapists) who pleaded guilty pre-trial, from a third to a half.
 In the interview he incorrectly asserted that the reason for the low average sentence of those convicted of rape was that legal definition of "rape" in England and Wales included such less serious offences as consensual sex between a 17 year old and a 15 year old.

 In 2011 and 2012, Clarke faced criticism for his Justice and Security Bill, in particular those aspects of it that allow secret trials when "national security" is at stake.
 The Economist stated: "the origins of the proposed legislation lie in civil cases brought by former Guantánamo detainees, the best-known of whom was Binyam Mohamed, alleging that government intelligence and security agencies (MI6 and MI5) were complicit in their rendition and torture".
 Prominent civil liberties and human rights campaigners argued: "the worst excesses of the war on terror have been revealed by open courts and a free media.
 Yet the Justice and Security Green Paper seeks to place Government above the law and would undermine such crucial scrutiny."